 So Meet the Author

 Dr. Lynch is a naturopathic doctor who lives in Seattle with his wife and three sons.
 He is the president of Seeking Health, a company that is devoted to helping people optimize their health.
-He grew up on a horse ranch in central Oregon, has travelled extensively, backpacked throughout many parts of the world, has a B.S. in cell and molecular biology, and even worked as a volunteer with Mother Theresa.
+He grew up on a horse ranch in central Oregon, has traveled extensively, backpacked throughout many parts of the world, has a B.S. in cell and molecular biology, and even worked as a volunteer with Mother Theresa.
 In fact, it was in India where he became deathly sick, which started him on the path of learning more about natural healing.

 Many experts in the holistic, alternative, functional medicine, and integrative medicine world consider Dr. Lynch the go-to-guy regarding genes and health optimization, and speak very highly of him.
 Just to drop a few of the names: David Perlmutter, MD; Chris Kresser, MS, LAc; Alan Christianson, NMD; Amy Myers, MD; Dr. Peter Osborne, and Kelly Brogan, MD.